aptise/peter_sslers/README.md

 THE ADMIN TOOL SHOULD NEVER BE PUBLICLY ACCESSIBLE.
 YOU SHOULD ONLY RUN IT ON A PRIVATE NETWORK

-By default, the production.ini file won't even run the admin tools.  that is how serious we are about telling you to be careful!
+By default, the `example_production.ini` file won't even run the admin tools.  that is how serious we are about telling you to be careful!

 # why/how?